 The funds are delivered through contributions from across the industry, either automatically via the Rules of Racing, as overseen by the British Horseracing Authority (BHA), or by annual agreement.

 The biggest contributors are Racehorse Owners while other donors include the BHA, Racecourses, Thoroughbred Breeders and Trainers.

 RoR also receives generous donations from: The Horserace Betting Levy Board; The Point-to-Point Authority; Jockeys and Sales Companies.

 In addition to receiving donations from private individuals and being named as a beneficiary in an increasing number of wills, the charity has made successful applications to the Racing Foundation for particular projects, including the expansion of its regional educational programme.

 In 2001, a year after it was awarded charitable status, RoR was privileged to receive a bequest of $3.5m from the estate of Paul Mellon, the owner of Mill Reef (the 1971 Derby and Prix de l’Arc de Triomphe winner) and countless other good racehorses.
 This sum is required to be invested, with RoR able to draw down up to 5% of the total value on an annual basis.

-RoR was also fortunate to receive a £2.5m donation in 2007 following the sale of the Racing Post by Trinity Mirror, as requested by Sheikh Mohammed for transferring the licence to use the Racing Post trademark, was a donation of £2.5m to each of four charities, one of which was RoR.
+RoR was also fortunate to be among the charities that in 2007 benefitted from the sale of the Racing Post by Trinity Mirror.
+Part of the deal, as requested by Sheikh Mohammed in return for transferring the licence to use the Racing Post trademark, was a donation of £2.5m to each of four charities, one of which was RoR.